Hamiltonian Simulation by Qubitization: Qubitization in a Quantum Signal Processor

 \section{Qubitization in a Quantum Signal Processor}

-This section describes, in three steps, qubitization: the process for creating the iterate $\hat{W}$ and an essential component in a systematic procedure for implementing operator transformations of $\hat{H}$.
-In Thm.~\ref{Thm:Subspace}, we provide necessary and sufficient conditions on when $\hat{W}$ can be constructed from the oracles $\hat{G},\hat{U}$.
-Then in Thm.~\ref{Thm.Existence_of_S}, we show that any $\hat{G},\hat{U}$ not satisfying these conditions can be efficiently transformed into a $\hat{G}',\hat{U}'$ that do, and encode the same signal operator $\hat{H}=\bra{G'}\hat{U}'\ket{G'}$.
-A constructive approach to implementing an encoding $\hat{U}$ for any desired $\hat{H}$ is then reviewed in Sec.~\ref{Sec:LCU}.
+This section describes qubitization in detail: the process for creating the iterate $\hat{W}$ given $\hat{H}$ encoded in standard-form, and an essential component in a systematic procedure for implementing operator transformations of $\hat{H}$.
+In~\cref{Thm:Subspace}, we provide necessary and sufficient conditions on when $\hat{W}$ can be constructed from the oracles $\hat{G},\hat{U}$.
+Then in~\cref{Thm.Existence_of_S}, we show that any $\hat{G},\hat{U}$ not satisfying these conditions can be efficiently transformed into a $\hat{G}',\hat{U}'$ that do, and encode the same signal operator $\hat{H}=\bra{G'}\hat{U}'\ket{G'}$.
+Together, these Lemmas in the remainder of this section complete the proof of~\cref{thm:qubitization} for the case of Hermitian $\hat{H}$.

 For now, we assume that $\ket{G}$ is known.
 This soon proves to be unnecessary and only oracle access to $\hat{G}$ is required.
-Thus we must find a unitary $\hat{S}'$, acting only on the ancilla register such that the iterate $\hat{W}=\hat{S}'\hat{U}$ of Eq.~\ref{Eq:W_Block_form} is obtained.
+Thus we must find a unitary $\hat{S}'$, acting only on the ancilla register such that the iterate $\hat{W}=\hat{S}'\hat{U}$ of~\cref{Eq:W_Block_form} is obtained.
 For the case of Hermitian $\hat{H}\ket{\lambda}=\lambda\ket{\lambda}$, we now determine necessary and sufficient conditions on what $\hat{S}'$ must be.
 As $\hat{S}'$ is otherwise arbitrary, we use without loss of generality the ansatz of $\hat{S}'$ being a product of a reflection about $\ket{G}$ and another arbitrary unitary $\hat{S}$ on the ancilla: